enkidevs/curriculum/Web/HTML/lists/unordered-lists.md

 ---
 ## Content

-The HTML `<ul>` element is used to represent an unordered list of items.
+The HTML `<ul>`, or **The Ordered List element** is used to represent an unordered list of items.
 This means that the items in the list have no special order and their order is meaningless.
 This list is displayed as a block element usually rendered as a bulleted list and the items in the `<ul>` elements list are represented with the `<li>` element.
 Also, by default, each item in the list is indented with a 40px padding to the left.

 The `<ul>` element has a `type` and `compact` attribute.
 Nevertheless, these attributes are deprecated and for achieving the same effect you should use CSS styling.